EliseJulio/alu-AirBnB_clone_v2/README.md

     * create - Creates an instance based on given class

-    *  - Destroys an object based on class and UUID
+    * destroy - Destroys an object based on class and UUID

     * show - Shows an object based on class and UUID